DavidGomez-dev/meddiccscorelanding/_posts/2023-01-02-affiliate-program.md

 1. **Sign Up**: [Apply by sending an email](mailto:support@meddiccscore.com) to to become an affiliate.
 2. **Get Your Code**: After approval, you’ll receive a unique affiliate code to share with your audience.
 3. **Promote Meddicc Score**: Use our promotional materials or your own content to introduce Meddicc Score to your audience.
-4. **Earn Commissions**: For every customer that subscribes through your link, you earn more than 50% commission!
+4. **Earn Commissions**: For every customer that subscribes through your link, you earn a 25% commission!

 ### Payout Details